A Drunk Thief, Bat Ears, and an Angry Mage

-“Oh, no,” I said to the thief with shining lips, sitting at the tavern bar, with a few splashes of ale and other things I didn’t want to identify on his tunic.
+“Oh, no,” I said to the patron with shining lips, sitting at the tavern bar, with a few splashes of ale and other things I didn’t want to identify on his tunic.
 “I have important … things to do.”

 “Please, you aren’t even bound to Netherway are you?
 You have time, right?” he slurred.
 “Barkeep!
 Need another here.”

-An apparently mute bartender, looking all too tired to be serving the only person awake at 3 in the morning, brought a fresh tankard of ale, and left just as speedily behind a curtain that led to a kitchen.
+An apparently mute bartender, looking all too tired to be serving the only person awake at three in the morning, brought a fresh tankard of ale, and left just as speedily behind a curtain that led to a kitchen.

 “You can drink, can’t ya?”